Avimitin/nvim/docs/src/en_us/workflows/git.md

 And it gives functionality to do some git work like stage hunks, reset changes, preview change, git blame...etc.

+You can update gitsigns configuration in `lua/plugins/config/gitsigns_cfg.lua` file.

 ## Workflow 1: The git status panel

 The fugitive plugin provides a command `:G` to open a magit like panel.